gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 Please keep in mind that only project Maintainers and Admin users have the permissions to access a project's settings.

+NOTE: **Note:**
+Coming over to GitLab from Jenkins?
+Check out our [reference](../jenkins/index.md) for converting your pre-existing pipelines over to our format.

 GitLab offers a [continuous integration][ci] service.
 If you [add a `.gitlab-ci.yml` file][yaml] to the root directory of your repository, and configure your GitLab project to use a [Runner], then each commit or